11ty/eleventy-activity-feed/README.md

 ## What’s Next?

-Happy to accept PRs for better HTML display of different feed entries ([YouTube needs URL->`<a>` linkified descriptions](https://github.com/11ty/eleventy-activity-feed/issues/2) and [Twitter could use @-username links on content](https://github.com/11ty/eleventy-activity-feed/issues/3)) and addition of more types of data!
+Happy to accept PRs for better HTML display of different feed entries ([YouTube needs URL->`<a>` linkified descriptions](https://github.com/11ty/eleventy-activity-feed/issues/2) and addition of more types of data!
 Feel free to contribute!

 Check out the [issue tracker](https://github.com/11ty/eleventy-activity-feed/issues).